stowersinstitute/libpb-1699-metabolomics/readme.md

 ## Outliers

-An earlier version of the pipeline were applied in parallel to data with and without outliers.
-Hence, directories may have "with-outliers" in the name.
+An earlier version of the pipeline was applied in parallel to identify outliers and run analysis with and without these datapoints.
+Currently, no points are excluded as outliers.
+Directories may still have "with-outliers" in the name in reference to this scheme.